 The FAB’s headquarters are located in UAE and Abu Dhabi.
 They operate their banks throughout America, Europe, the Asia Pacific region, and, of course, in the Middle East operate with their online portals, ATMs, and branch office in different regions.

 What is Swift Code?

 To give a general idea, the SWIFT code is an address by which we can know any bank account’s bank name, which branch it belongs to, and what Is the physical address of the Bank.
 Sometimes it also knows as a bank identifier code(BIC).

 So for any easy international transaction or payment across the board, this SWIFT or BIC code is used so that everyone has the correct transaction record.
-For conducting international payments conveniently, this fab swift code act like the overseas digital language, which is the main purpose of the code.
+For conducting international payments conveniently, this fab swift code in UAE acts like the overseas digital language, which is the main purpose of the code.